 Vancouver Island is packed with gorgeous hikes with views of ocean harbours, Islands, mountains and valleys.
 From the top of Mount Tzouhalem you can see it ALL.
 Here are the directions for the hike.

 “Kids get your coats on!
 We are going outside!”

-If you are in the Cowichan area on Vancouver Island and looking for a quick access hike to beautiful viewpoints, this is it.
-This trail will add so much to your day because you accomplish something amazing so quickly and then you can be off to the next adventure.
+The Mount Tzouhalem hike will add so much to your day because you accomplish something amazing so quickly and then you can be off to the next adventure.